-Copies of advice from outside agencies are copied and shared with staff and kept in the child's individual SEN files.
-All SEN records are passed onto the transferring school.
+Plans of professional advice are used as working documents by staff and kept in the child's individual SEN files.
+All SEN records are passed onto school's children transfer to.
 Medical records are shared only with parental permission.
-Transferring documentation is signed for and generally hand delivered.
+Transferring documentation is signed for, and generally hand delivered to maintain confidentiality.